matplotlib/matplotlib/doc/devel/pr_guide.rst

 Backport strategy
 -----------------

-Backports to the patch release branch (*v3.N.x*) are the changes that will be included in the next patch (aka bug-fix) release.
+Backports to the micro release branch (*v3.N.x*) are the changes that will be included in the next patch (aka bug-fix) release.
 The goal of the patch releases is to fix bugs without adding any new regressions or behavior changes.
 We will always attempt to backport:

 - critical bug fixes (segfault, failure to import, things that the user cannot work around)
-- fixes for regressions introduced in the last two minor releases
+- fixes for regressions introduced in the last two meso releases

 and may attempt to backport fixes for regressions introduced in older releases.